 New Southpaw Lead-Off Man

 Mike Brosseau continues to destroy left-handed pitching and he may be in line for more starts at the top of the order.
 He added a double in the third to go along with his lead-off home run.
 His 2-3 night increased his average to a team-leading .375 average.
 Brosseau also had a huge home run on Sunday when he took another lefty deep.
 Expect to see him in the lineup whenever the Rays face a left-handed starter.

 Yandy Diaz has served in that role this year and continues to be a singles machine.
 Another viable option soon could be Manuel Margot who added two more hits following his 4-4 outburst on Monday.
 Kevin Cash has got to like the options he has this year when facing a lefty.

 The Rays have won four in a row and six of their last eight.
 This was much needed after their previous five-game losing streak.
 The win on Tuesday is their sixth straight win in Fenway Park, as well their 10th win in the last 11 games in Boston.
 This road trip is off to a much better start compared to the first one of the year which produced zero wins.

-The Rays and Red Sox will play game two of this series on Tuesday at 7:30 Eastern.
+The Rays and Red Sox will face off again Wednesday night at 7:30 Eastern.